Viet Minh: First Indochina War

 French General Jean Étienne Valluy quickly pushed the Việt Minh out of Hanoi.
 His French infantry with armored units went through Hanoi, fighting small battles against isolated Việt Minh groups.
 The French encircled the Việt Minh base, Việt Bắc, in late 1947, they caused great damage to the Viet Minh but failed to decisively defeat the Việt Minh forces, and retreated soon after.
 According to the communists, the campaign was a Việt Minh "victory" over the well-equipped French force.
 While the war with the Viet Minh was ongoing, France decided to seek an alternative political solution by negotiating with the anti-communist nationalists led by former emperor Bao Dai, leading to the establishment of the unified and "independent" State of Vietnam within the French Union in June 1949.
 However, the new state remained indirectly controlled by France and was only gradually given power.
-The United States recognized the new country in February 1950 to help the French fight communism (but opposed colonialism) and opposed the Viet Minh's governement that got recognized by the USSR and communist China in January.
+The United States recognized the new country in February 1950 to help the French fight communism (but opposed colonialism) and opposed the Viet Minh's government that got recognized by the USSR and communist China in January.

 The Việt Minh continued fighting lonely against the French until 1950 when they got a massive and important help from the Chinese communists, and later the border of China and Vietnam was linked together as a result of the campaign called Chiến dịch Biên giới ("Borderland Campaign"/Battle of Route Coloniale 4) that year.
 The newly communist People's Republic of China gave the Việt Minh both sheltered bases and heavy weapons with which to fight the French.
 With the additional weapons, the Việt Minh were able to take control over many rural areas of the country.
 Soon after that, they began to advance towards the French-occupied areas.